limepepper/ansible-role-mysql/README.md

-Role Name
+LimePepper MySQL Ansible Role
 =========

-The purpose of this role is to install and start a mysql compatible database service, and to secure the installation on any of the major linux distros.
+The purpose of this role is to install and start a mysql compatible database service, and to secure the installation, and make the service available to other roles requiring a mysql compatible database.

+The role is compatible with any of the major current linux distros.
+See the testing section for details.

 The role supports variables to control which package and version of mysql/maria is installed, and allows over riding of generated passwords, ports etc.